-OPPOSITION TO REPEAL OF PHYSICIAN RIGHT TO APPEAL CLAIMS TO INDEPENDENT RESOLUTION PROCESS (PART H OF S.8807/S.8307 - HMH ART.
+OPPOSITION TO REPEAL OF PHYSICIAN RIGHT TO APPEAL CLAIMS TO INDEPENDENT RESOLUTION PROCESS (PART E OF S.3007/A.3007 - HMH ART.
 7 BUDGET BILL)

-On behalf of the over 20,000 physician and medical student members of the Medical Society of the State of New York, and the hundreds of thousands of patients they treat each year, we are writing to you to strongly oppose a proposal within Part H of the Executive Budget Health & Mental Hygiene bill that would eliminate the right of physicians to bring a claim dispute to the Independent Dispute Resolution (IDR) process for various public health insurance plans.
+On behalf of tens of thousands of physicians represented by our societies, and the hundreds of thousands of patients they treat each year, we are writing to you to strongly oppose a proposal within Part E of the Executive Budget Health & Mental Hygiene bill that would eliminate the right of physicians to bring a claim dispute to the Independent Dispute Resolution (IDR) process for various public health insurance plans.
+We thank the Senate and Assembly for rejecting a similar proposal in last year's Executive Budget, and urge you to do so again.